Project-Hydrius/Pacts/README.md

-# Pacts - Schema Validation for Microservices
+# Pacts - Schema Validation

 A comprehensive schema validation system for JSON payload communication between Game Servers and Microservices, implemented in both Java and Rust.
 Designed for seamless integration with Spring Boot/RabbitMQ (Java) and Actix/RabbitMQ (Rust).